ColorfulSoft/System.AI/Tutorials/Tensor creation.md

 UserWarning: Hardware support for type float16 is not available in the .NET Framework, so a software implementation is used.
 You should use float32 or float64 to speed up your application.
 Torch.Tensor([1.5, 2.298828, 5, 3, -1.199219], dtype=float16)
 ```
+For now, Microsoft .NET Fromework does not support hardware work with Half data type on the CPU, so when you try to create a tensor of type Half, a warning will be displayed.
+This warning is displayed once per program session.